RedQueenUS/RDK/README.md

 })(MyComponentToolbar);
 ```

-Notice that instead of a single `onCreateShape` Action Dispatcher, there are now two dedicated Dispatchers: one for creating a square (`onClickCreateSquareButton`), and a different one for creating a circle (`onClickCreateCircleButton`).
-Also, instead of the `Action` Dispatchers explaining what the user is trying to do, now they explain what the User actually did: click a specific thing.
+Notice that instead of a single `onCreateShape` Action Creator, there are now two dedicated Creators: one for creating a square (`onClickCreateSquareButton`), and a different one for creating a circle (`onClickCreateCircleButton`).
+Also, instead of the `Action` Creators explaining what the user is trying to do, now they explain what the User actually did: click a specific thing.

 To make this work, this component would be coupled with comparable `Actions` and `Reducers` combined in a single `MyComponentReducer.js` file, as shown below: